A honra demasiada, interés hay encubierto ( (Spanish proverb). Behind overly praise lie hidden interests.

 Yogananda was sent to America in 1920.
 It is claimed among his followers that he founded an American sister organisation of Yukteswar's Sat Sanga Society the same year.
 However, there is no mention of any founding of that society in 1920 in Brenda Rosser's book about Dr Minott Lewis and his wife Mildred.
 Dr Lewis was Yogananda's first disciple in America.
 He got initiated on Christmas Night into Christmas Eve, and was a member of the Rosicrucian Fellowship at the time.
 It seems that Lewis was the only person Yogananda got as a disciple in 1920.

 SRF, headquartered in a hotel atop Mt.
 Washington in Los Angeles from 1925, got registered as a church to get property, make lasting youth, "develop a world spiritual University at 3880 San Rafael Avenue, Los Angeles", explaining that "human life is given to man . . . not for physical pleasure" and such things.
 The SRF Articles of Incorporation are public.
 SRF is known for publishing books and lectures by Yogananda.
-But there is no registered university on the hill-top at 3880 San Rafael Avenue today, and no lasting youth among its leaders either - just so you know.
+But there is no registered university on the hill-top at 3880 San Rafael Avenue today, and no lasting youth among its line of earthly leaders either - just so you know.

 Too much praise is mispraise; at least unpleasant.